Free information geometry and the model theory of noncommutative stochastic processes: Entropy for chronological types

 \subsection{Stochastic variational formula for entropy}

 In order to evaluate the entropy in terms of chronological formulas, we first express the entropy in an equivalent form using an analog of the pressure functional on $\mathcal{F}_{\chron,m+m'}^0$.
-The manipulations in the proof of the lemma are fairly standard in large deviations theory (compare Varadhan's lemma and Bryc's theorem).
+The manipulations in the proof of the lemma are fairly standard in large deviations theory (compare Varadhan's lemma and Bryc's theorem), and analogous to Hiai's expression of free microstate entropy in terms of modified free pressure in \cite[\S 6]{Hiai2005}.

 \begin{lemma} Let $m \in \N$ and $m' \in \N \cup \{0,\infty\}$.
 Fix tuples $\mathbf{x}$ and $\mathbf{y}$ from $M_0$.
 For each $\varphi \in \mathcal{F}_{\chron,m+m'}^0$, let

 where $\sigma^{(n)}$ is the Ginibre measure.
 Then